amircp/wakabitbar/README.md

 # ![Wakatime Bitbar](https://amircanto.com/assets/wakatime/bitbar.png)

-## where do i get my Wakatime API Key?
+##Where do i get my Wakatime API Key?

 First you need a WakaTime Account then go to the following link: